honggzb/Study-General/Debug-Skill/ChromeDeveloperTool调试技巧.md

 need to click on the Paint event in the Event Log tab first.
 On the right-hand side, you will then see a Preview section with a Paint Profiler link

 ![](http://i.imgur.com/5aLaA9f.png)

+<h3 id="Layers-Panel">13.
+Layers Panel</h3>

+1. Go to chrome://flags and enable “Enable Developer Tools experiments.”
+2. Restart Chrome
+3. Open Chrome DevTools
+4. Click “Settings” (the gear icon in the upper right corner)
+5. Click on “Experiments” in the left menu
+6. Check the “Layers panel” option
+7. Close, then re-open Chrome DevTools

+Now you should see the “Layers” tab (https://www.sencha.com/blog/hidden-gems-in-chrome-developer-tools/)

 > Reference